amkarahalios/amkarahalios.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my home page.
-I am currently working on my 1st Year Summer Paper, one of the first milestones to receiving a Tepper PhD.
-I am working with Professor Willem-Jan van Hoeve on an algorithm that uses decision diagrams to find the chromatic number of a graph.
+I am a 2nd year PhD student at Carnegie Mellon University working with Professor Willem-Jan van Hoeve.

 My research interests are mainly in combinatorial optimization and integer programming.
+Recently I have been working with decision diagrams.

-My hobbies include chess, dance, sports, poetry, and piano.
+My hobbies include chess, dance, poetry, athletics, and piano.

 Thanks for visiting!
 Feel free to reach out!